ryanmat/vpc-flow-logs-lm/docs/lessons.md

 - LM silently drops webhook logs when resource mapping fails.
 Resource mapping compares a webhook field value against a device property.
 If the values do not match (e.g., vm_name="flow-log-test" vs system.hostname="us-east1:project:computeengine:flow-log-test-hash"), the log is accepted but never attached to a device.
 - Do NOT delete and recreate LogSources to change configuration.
 Edit in place.
 Deleting creates a window where no LogSource matches, and any logs sent during that window are silently lost (202 accepted, never visible).
 - When the default LogSource handles logs but a custom LogSource does not, the issue is almost certainly in the custom LogSource's resource mapping or filter configuration, not in the webhook payload.
 The default LogSource is more permissive.
+- LM webhook LogSources ONLY process string values as metadata.
+Non-string payload values (integers, booleans, objects, arrays) cause the LogSource to silently skip field extraction.
+Logs fall through to the default webhook handler with no error or warning.
+AWS Lambda naturally sends strings (parsed from text format); GCP Cloud Logging preserves native JSON types (integers for ports, protocol, bytes).
+Always str() all top-level payload values before sending to LM webhook.
+- WebhookAttribute extraction only reads top-level JSON keys.
+Nested values (e.g., src_instance.vm_name inside a flow log record) are invisible to the LogSource.
+Promote needed nested values to top-level keys in the forwarder before sending.
+This matches the AWS pattern where instance_id, eni, srcaddr are all top-level.
+- Webhook LogSource appliesTo is NOT a valid configuration field.
+Webhook LogSources route by SourceName filter on the payload, not appliesTo.
+Do not waste time debugging appliesTo on webhook LogSources.
+- LogSource "Not in use" status means no logs have been successfully processed through it yet.
+It does NOT mean the LogSource is disabled or misconfigured.
+Status changes to active after the first successful log processing.

 ## GCP Deployment